pytorch/data/README.md

 ## Why composable data loading?

-Over many years of feedback and organic community usage of the PyTorch `DataLoader` and `Datasets`, we've found that:
+Over many years of feedback and organic community usage of the PyTorch `DataLoader` and `Dataset`, we've found that:

 1. The original `DataLoader` bundled too many features together, making them difficult to extend, manipulate, or replace.
    This has created a proliferation of use-case specific `DataLoader` variants in the community rather than an ecosystem